Car Insurance for Teenage Drivers: Costs, Discounts & Money-Saving Tips

 Is it cheaper to add a teen to a parent's policy or get a separate policy?

-In nearly all cases, adding a teen to a parent's existing policy is cheaper.
-A separate full coverage policy for a 16-year-old averages around $596 per month, while adding them to a parent's plan averages $250–$359/month.
-The only reason to consider a separate policy is if your teen's driving record could negatively impact the parent's rates.
+In nearly all cases, adding a teen to a parent's existing policy is significantly cheaper — saving 22–40%+ compared to a standalone plan.
+A separate full coverage policy for a 16-year-old averages around $819/month ($9,825/year), while adding them to a family policy averages around $478/month.
+The only scenario where a separate policy may make sense is if your teen has serious violations and you want to protect your own premium history from long-term surcharges.

 What is the cheapest car insurance for teenage drivers?